Warning! Your devicePixelRatio is not 1 and you have JavaScript disabled!

 Around the 1 s mark, hashes start finishing.

-Update 2026-01-18: And I couldn't hold back.
+Update 2026-01-18: and I couldn't hold back.

 I'm not posting another graph, since it looks the similar, except the valley is a bit shorter.